jyeung2/eXamine/README.md

 1. To run eXamine Notebook 1.ipynb, navigate to the directory where you downloaded the notebook.
 It is recommended to run it on a cloud service such as Datalore, due to memory requirements.

-2. The dataset also needs to be downloaded from the github and uploaded to the same directory.
+2. The dataset also needs to be downloaded: https://scholar.cu.edu.eg/Dataset_BUSI.zip.

 3. Then you should be able to run the notebook from start to finish.